saboagye23/Yale-Rare-Book-Reservations/README.md

 6. /api/v1/users/login [POST]

 ## Database
-Postgres database is the choice of db for the project.
+MySQL database is the choice of db for the project.

 ## Login Session
 When a user make a request to /api/users/login, user id will be saved in session.